 If you exceed usage, you’ll likely receive an email from your hosting provider to reduce it.
-If you find frequent outage, it’s the best moment to upgrade to any higher plans so you can create a stable hosting environment for your blog.
+If you find frequent outages, it’s the best moment to upgrade to a higher plan so you can create a stable hosting environment for your blog.

-You never know when you’re going to be in trouble in terms of hosting.
+You never know when you’re going to get into trouble in terms of hosting.

-When you find any issue with your hosting server, you’ll want to contact your hosting provider instantly and get it resolved in no time.
-It can only be done if your hosting provider has a good track record of resolving support requests with no trouble.
+When you discover any issues with your hosting server, you’ll want to contact your hosting provider immediately and get the problem resolved instantly.
+That can only be done if your hosting provider has a good track record of successfully resolving support requests.